 More Crowded Highways & a Bigger Tax Bill

 Already, America’s taxpayer-supported roads are overcrowded and underfunded.
-According to the 2017 American Society of Civil Engineers’ (ASCE) Infrastructure Report Card, more than 40% of urban interstates are already congested.
-And traffic delays and lost productivity costs the American economy $160 billion a year in wasted time and fuel, according to ASCE.
+According to the 2021 American Society of Civil Engineers’ (ASCE) Infrastructure Report Card, more than 47% of urban interstates are already congested.
+And traffic delays and lost productivity costs the American economy $166 billion a year in wasted time and fuel.

 Federal Highway Administration data show that increasing truck size limits has historically resulted in a steady increase in registered trucks and miles traveled by them.
 The data is clear: putting more, heavier trucks on our roads is a bad deal for shippers, commuters and taxpayers.

 Bigger Trucks Undermine Important Public Policy Goals

 Allowing heavier trucks also runs counter to the goal of leveraging private investment in our nation’s infrastructure.
 Over the last decade, freight rail has invested billions of dollars at the nation’s ports to quickly transfer thousands of intermodal containers to and from the decks of massive cargo ships.
 Because intermodal rail decks are not designed to double-stack 91,000-pound containers on freight trains, lawmakers would negate the benefits of billions of dollars of private freight rail investment that has occurred in recent decades.

 Moving more freight by rail also helps our nation achieve important environmental policy goals, such as reduced fuel consumption and greenhouse gas emissions.
 Trains, on average, are four times more fuel efficient than trucks.
 That means that moving freight by rail instead of trucks reduces greenhouse gas emissions up to 75%, on average.